Daniel Paine Jr. (ca. 1665-1709)

 Daniel and Ann Paine’s son, Daniel, was born around 1665, most likely in Northampton County, Virginia, where Daniel and Anne lived.
-There are no records of his birth, but we know that Daniel and Ann had a son named Daniel from a guardianship petition that mentions Daniel as the son of Daniel Paine.[1]
+While there are no records of his birth, a guardianship petition referred to Daniel as the son of Daniel Paine.[1]

 Daniel presumably studied to become a cordwainer since there are several references to this as his profession in court cases.
-In 1698, Daniel posted a notice that he would give a pair of shoes to anyone who found his runaway horse.[5]
+In 1698, Daniel posted a notice offering a pair of shoes to anyone who found his runaway horse.[5]
 When Daniel purchased the property from William Willett in 1702, he was referred to in the deed as a cordwainer.[6]

-In Colonial Virginia, cordwainers were men who created shoes from new leather, as opposed to cobblers, who created shoes from used leather and repaired shoes.
+In Colonial Virginia, cordwainers were men who crafted shoes from new leather, as opposed to cobblers, who created shoes from used leather and repaired existing ones.
 Cordwainers were highly valued in the colonies since sturdy shoes were essential to the colonists’ survival.[7]
 Captain John Smith, leader of the Virginia Colony in the early 17th century, wrote a letter to the Master Wardens and Society of the Cordwayners in London encouraging members to join the Virginia Company.
-He described that for want of shoes, they tied tree bark to their feet to keep them from being cut by the shells.[8]
+He described how, for lack of shoes, they tied tree bark to their feet to protect them from being cut by the shells.[8]

 In May 1689, Daniel was presented to a Grand Jury for having a child out of wedlock.[9]
 He appeared in court on October 1, 1689, to answer the allegations and paid a security to the court.[10]
 Nothing is known about his child or the child’s mother.
 In July 1695, he agreed, along with three other men, including Thomas Thompson, to pay a fine of 5,000 pounds of tobacco for the widow Anne Smith for having a child out of wedlock.[11]
 This was probably Daniel’s sister, Anne.

-Daniel’s legal issues do not appear to have lowered his status in the community since he was appointed to serve on the Grand Jury six years later, in May 1695.[12]
+Daniel’s legal issues do not appear to have affected his status in the community, as he was appointed to serve on the Grand Jury six years later, in May 1695.[12]
 He was appointed to the Grand Jury again in 1701.[13]

 According to Daniel’s will, he and Hannah had three children – John, Daniel, and Esther.[18]
-In 1705, he took on a new apprentice named George Thompson to learn the trade of shoemaker.[19]
+In 1705, he took on a new apprentice named George Thompson to learn the shoemaking trade.[19]
 It is unclear whether George was related to Daniel’s guardian, Thomas Thompson, who passed away in 1702.[20]
 In 1707, the Northampton County Court summoned Daniel to explain why he had not submitted a bond for George as his apprentice.[21]

 Daniel died sometime after signing his will on May 9, 1709,[22] and July 28, 1709, when his widow Hannah entered the will into probate.[23]
-On May 19, 1710, the court accepted the inventory of his estate and the distribution of his assets to his heirs.[24]
+On May 19, 1710, the court accepted the inventory of his estate and distributed his assets to his heirs.[24]

 Footnotes